 Brussels sprouts tolerate frost, and even improve when chilly days are sunny with frost at night.
 But harvest them right away if you hear that a hard freeze is coming.

 Cabbages tolerate temperatures down to 20 or even 15 degrees Fahrenheit.
 Coleslaw isn’t only for summer when you can harvest winter cabbage and carrots.
 Cauliflower is much hardier than you’d think.
 This vegetable can take temperatures that dip to 10 degrees Fahrenheit.
-Lettuce and spinach survive light frost, but don’t count on them to keep going for long after frosts begin.
+Lettuce, like lamb’s lettuce, and spinach survive light frost, but don’t count on them to keep going for long after frosts begin.

 Celery will survive light frost, but not more than once.
 Hard frost will kill it off, so harvest your celery in time.
 Mustard greens survive cold weather and snow.
 Another good pot vegetable for winter soups.
 Spinach may come through a mild winter, but count on early spring for tender new growth and the best flavor.
 A good alternative to spinach in winter is Swiss chard.
 It tolerates cold to 15 degrees Fahrenheit.